 Special effects genius Willis H. O'Brien, who earlier used stop-motion animation of dinosaur models in The Lost World (1925), had created several dinosaur models for his unfinished production Creation (1931).
 Producer Merian C. Cooper sold the idea for this film to RKO executives in New York by showing them a test sequence using O'Brien's models.
 The executives were stunned, never having seen anything like it, and green-lighted production.
 O'Brien also used many of his "Creation" models in this film, including the T-Rex and the pteranodon (giant flying creature).

-The remakes of this film in 1976 and 2005, show Kong with the same temperament as in the original film.
-In the less popular sequel _Son of Kong (1934)_ and in the successful Mighty Joe Young (1949), a "distant cousin", the Production Code of 1934 was a strong influence on "the script" for the central characters, as they were friendlier and less destructive.
+The remakes - King Kong (1976) and King Kong (2005) - show Kong with the same temperament as in the original film.
+In the less popular sequel The Son of Kong (1933) and the successful "distant cousin" Mighty Joe Young (1949), the Production Code of 1934 was a strong influence on "the script" for the central characters, as they were friendlier and less destructive.

 The native village huts were left over from RKO's Bird of Paradise (1932).
 The Great Wall was part of the Temple of Jerusalem set for Cecil B. DeMille's Biblical epic The King of Kings (1927).
 The Great Wall set was later reused in Selznick's The Garden of Allah (1936) and finally redressed with Civil War era building fronts, burned and pulled down by a tractor to film the burning of Atlanta munitions warehouses in Gone with the Wind (1939).